• Skip to main content

 Net Zero Strategic Planning & Reporting

-Net Zero Strategic Plan Summary; Full report & Technical appendix
+Net Zero Strategic Plan

-Annual summit recording, January 2022
+Annual Summit, January 2022

 2024 Net Zero Annual Report

-Climate and Energy Policies
+Climate & Energy Policy

-AMC’s Energy and Climate Policies were updated in 2022, building operational net zero and advocacy efforts on the framework of climate change.
+AMC’s Energy and Climate Policies were updated in 2021, building operational net zero and advocacy efforts on the framework of climate change.
 These policies continue to guide AMC’s public positions and advocacy on energy and climate issues as the world transitions to a net zero carbon economy and help us find the appropriate balance between supporting the development of renewable energy and protecting the natural landscapes that are at the heart of our mission.

 The policies’ “Guiding Principles” lay out AMC’s values.
 Our internal activities and climate and energy policy engagements will be based upon the following principles: